 Each systemwide upgrade can be used to upgrade up to three segments on a one-way itinerary.

 In the event that your upgrade doesn’t clear at the time of booking, you can waitlist it.
 A waitlist could clear at any point, up until the gate.
-It could clear a day after you book.
-A week after you book.
-A month after you book.
-A day before you fly.
-Or at the gate before your flight.
+It could clear a day after you book, a week after you book, a month after you book, or an hour before you fly.

 As you might expect, upgrades are generally clearing closer and closer to departure, as American is doing everything they can to sell premium seats before upgrading people.